abmajith/verilog-riscV32I-machine/README.md

 ```
 SB, SH, SW
 ```
-It represents store byte, store halfword and store word respectively.
+It represents store byte, store halfword, and store word respectively.

-Usage:  *SB X3 Offset(X4)*, adds the 12 bits signed offset value to the register *X4* to point a 32 bit target address, and store a byte from register memory X3 to the target address. <br />
+Usage:  *SB X3 Offset(X4)*, adds the 12 bits signed offset value to the register *X4* to point a 32-bit target address, and store a byte from register memory X3 to the target address. <br />
 Similarly *SH X3 Offset(X4)* and *SW X3 Offset(X4)*.

 **Load I-type instructions**
-It has 5 variants, they are
+It has 5 variants, which are

 ```
 LB, LBU, LH, LHU, LW